jierdin/sprout/operating-agreement.md

 “Distributable Cash” shall mean, with respect to a Series, all cash, cryptocurrencies, revenues and funds received by the Company with respect to such Series from such Series' operations, less the sum of the following to the extent paid or set aside by the Company with respect to such Series: (i) all principal and interest payments on indebtedness of the Company with respect to such Series and all other sums paid to lenders with respect to such Series; (ii) all cash expenditures incurred in the normal operation of the Company’s business with respect to such Series; and (iii) such Reserves as the Members associated with such Series deem reasonably necessary for the proper operation of the Company's business with respect to such Series.

-“Entity” shall mean any general partnership, limited partnership, limited liability company, corporation, joint venture, trust, business trust, cooperative, association, foreign trust or foreign business organization or other legal entity.
+“Entity” shall mean any general partnership, limited partnership, limited liability company, corporation, joint venture, trust, business trust, cooperative, association, decentralized organization, foreign trust or foreign business organization or other legal entity.

-“Fiscal Year” shall mean (i) the period commencing upon the formation of the Company and ending on December 31, 2015, (ii) any subsequent twelve (12) month period commencing on January 1 and ending on December 31, or (iii) any portion of the period described in Clause (ii) of this sentence for which the Company is required to allocate Profits, Losses and other items of Company income, gain, loss or deduction pursuant to Article IX hereof.
+“Fiscal Year” shall mean (i) the period commencing upon the formation of the Company and ending on December 31, 20019, (ii) any subsequent twelve (12) month period commencing on January 1 and ending on December 31, or (iii) any portion of the period described in Clause (ii) of this sentence for which the Company is required to allocate Profits, Losses and other items of Company income, gain, loss or deduction pursuant to Article IX hereof.

 “Gross Asset Value” shall mean, with respect to any asset associated with a Series, such asset's adjusted basis for federal income-tax purposes, except as follows: